webmaster442/BookGen/Commands.md

 -h, --height:
     Optional argument.
 Specifies the height of the output image in pixels.

-# ImgConvert

-Converts images from a format to an other format

-`BookGen ImgConvert -i [input] -o [output]  {-f [format]} {-q [quality]} {-w [width]} {-h [height]}` `BookGen ImgConvert --input [input] --output [output] {--format [format]} {--quality [quality]} {--width [width]} {--hegiht [height]}`

-Arguments:

--i, --input:
-    Input file or Directory.

--o, --output:
-    Output file or directory.
-    If input is a directory, then output must be a directory too.
-    If input is a file, then input must be a file too.
-    In directory mode the -f or --format argument is nesceccary.

--f, --format:
-    Optional argument.
-Specifies or overrides output format

--w, --width
-    Optional argument.
-Specifies output file max width in pixels.

--h, --height
-    Optional argument.
-Specifies output file max height in pixels.

-Supported formats: jpg, jpeg, png, webp, gif

-# Init

-Initializes a folder as BookGen project

-`BookGen Init {-d [directory]}`
-`BookGen Init {--dir [directory]}`

-Arguments:

--d, --dir:
-    Optional argument.
-Specifies work directory.
-If not specified, then the current directory will be used as working directory.

 # JsonArgs

 Creates an empty json arguments template file for a given bookgen command.